-You may contact the Arizona Department of Transportation, Motor Vehicle Division by calling (800) 251-5866 or by accessing the department's web site at www.servicearizona.com/.
-The web site typically will post information specific to a particular disaster.
+The Arizona Department of Transportation, Motor Vehicle division may be contacted at 602-255-0072 or 520-629-9808 or by accessing the department's web site at www.servicearizona.com/.
+The web site typically will post information specific to a specific disaster.
 Always check this site for additional information.
-Many times replacement licenses or identification cards are offered free of charge during disasters.
+Replacement licenses or identification cards are sometimes offered free of charge during disasters.